-Reasoning about the number of matches needed to build squares that
+Reasoning about the number of matches needed to build squares that share their sides.

-Cellular is an animation that helps you make geometric sequences
+Cellular is an animation that helps you make geometric sequences composed of square cells.

 In this investigation, we look at Pascal's Triangle in a slightly different way - rotated and with the top line of ones taken off.